sophiecchen/personal-website/thoughts/README.md

 ***

-"What I Read This Season" is a new series that I've decided to start in order to both share papers I've read and motivate myself keep up with computer science and cybersecurity literature.
+What I Read This Season is a new series that I've decided to start in order to both share papers I've read and motivate myself keep up with computer science and cybersecurity literature.
 I was planning to post this in at the end of fall (around December), but I got a little excited.

 ## Troubling Trends in Machine Learning Scholarship